jessesquires/JSQSystemSoundPlayer/README.md

 #### From source

-* Drag the `JSQSystemSoundPlayer/` folder to your project.
+* Drag the `JSQSystemSoundPlayer/` folder to your project
+* Add the `AudioToolbox.framework` to your project

 #### Too cool for [ARC](https://developer.apple.com/library/mac/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html)?